 Ivory comb with missing teeth, rectangular handle ornamented by a carved animal at the top edge, possibly to be identified as Hathor (Cow with horns) but one horn is broken off.
 Very small size.
-From the Fort Cemetery, grave no. 66 - the richest grave excavated, was that of a child dated to Naqada IId2.
+From the Fort Cemetery, grave no. 66 - the richest grave excavated, was that of a child with burial goods dated to Naqada IId2.

 Recorded in the register as being from grave 66F along with a bronze bracelet (25.11.05.49) and bronze fish hook (25.11.05.50).
 Compare with W. M. F. Petrie, 'Prehistoric Egypt' (1920), pl.
 XXIX; Sequence Date about 30- 40.